nettybun/haptic/readme.md

 document.body.appendChild(<Page/>);
 ```

-Haptic is small, explicit, and modest because it was born out of JavaScript
+The reason Haptic is small, explicit, and modest is because it was born out of
-Fatigue.
-It runs in vanilla JS environments and renders using the DOM.
-It
+JavaScript Fatigue.
+It runs in vanilla JS environments and renders using the
-embraces the web.
+DOM.
+It embraces the web.

 The barrier to entry in web development is so high because we're drowning in the
 over-engineering of our own tools.